The best home insurance companies for hurricane insurance

 Methodology

-To derive the average rates, 2022 rate data from Quadrant Data Services was used, filtering out only the states and companies with hurricane deductibles to reflect coverage in hurricane-prone areas.
+To derive the average rates data from Quadrant Information Services was used, filtering out only the states and companies with hurricane deductibles to reflect coverage in hurricane-prone areas.
 Rates are for dwelling coverage and liability at $300,000 with a $1,000 standard deductible and a 2% hurricane deductible.

 The editors reviewed AM Best and J.D.
 Power ratings and the list of companies that offer WYO policies provided by the NFIP.
 Insurance company websites were used to determine coverage areas and flood insurance offerings outside the NFIP WYO program.
 Category winners were chosen by the editors based on all available information for each company.